-Prior to joining King’s full-time in 2019, Michelle lectured and led modules on the LLB at the University of Reading.
+Prior to joining King’s full-time in 2019, Dr Michelle Johnson lectured and led modules on the LLB at the University of Reading.
 She has taught on a broad range of modules focussing on a wide range of legal topics, including Criminal Law, Criminal Justice, Tort Law, Contract Law, Legal Skills and Legal Research & Writing.
 She also created and led a module in Criminal Justice and Social Context at Activate Learning (associate college to Oxford Brookes University) as a part of their FdA Policing Programme, which focussed on providing training for those wishing to enter the police force.
 Between 2016-17, Michelle worked as a Law (Research) Fellow at Georgetown University in Washington, DC.
-There she conducted research into the development of eighteenth-century English Criminal Law as part of the compilation of a volume of the Oxford History of the Laws of England focussing on the reign of George III (1760-1820).
-The aim of the series being provide “a detailed survey of the development of English law and its institutions from the earliest times until the twentieth century”.
-Michelle also helped to project manage the volume more broadly.
-Prior to this, Michelle spent several years as a Paralegal at a Legal 500 Intellectual Property firm in London.
+There she conducted research into the development of eighteenth-century English Criminal Law as part of the compilation of a volume of the Oxford History of the Laws of England.

-Michelle is a graduate of the University of Edinburgh where she completed an LLB and holds an MA in Law by Research from Queen Mary and Westfield College, University of London.
-Michelle is awaiting her viva for her doctoral thesis at the University of Reading.
+Michelle is a graduate of the University of Edinburgh where she completed an LLB and holds an MA with distinction in Law by Research from Queen Mary and Westfield College, University of London, and a PhD from the University of Reading.

 - Essentials of Contract Law

 - Law of Tort